chaiNNer-org/spandrel/CONTRIBUTING.md

 Before you can start with the actual development, you need to set up the project.

 1. Fork and clone the repository. ([GitHub guide](https://docs.github.com/en/get-started/quickstart/fork-a-repo))
+2. Install our dev dependencies: `pip install -r requirements-dev.txt`.
-2. Install dependencies: `pip install -e src/spandrel src/spandrel_nc src/spandrel_nc_cl`.
+3. Install the packages of this repo as editable installs: `pip install -e src/spandrel -e src/spandrel_nc -e src/spandrel_nc_cl`.

+   This will also install their dependencies, so this might take a while.
 (One of our dependencies, `torch`, is huge (>2GB) and might need a few minutes to download depending on your internet speed.)

 We recommend using [Visual Studio Code](https://code.visualstudio.com/) as your IDE.
 It has great support for Python and is easy to set up.
 If you do, please install the following extensions: PyLance, Ruff, and Code Spell Checker.
 VSCode should show you a notification when you first open the project to install these extensions.